kingsor/EdoSiteWithHugo/content/english/post/2015-11-26-android-dev-summit-2015.md

 ---
-date: "2015-11-26T00:00:00Z"
+date: "2015-11-26"
-description: On November 23rd and 24th there has been the annual Android Dev Summit from the Computer History Museum in Mountain View.
+summary: On November 23rd and 24th there has been the annual Android Dev Summit from the Computer History Museum in Mountain View.
 This is a note-to-self about the related YouTube channel.
+categories:
+- developer
 tags:
 - mobile
 - android
-- developer
 - ide
 - devsummit 2015
 title: Android Dev Summit 2015